Welcome to my website! Thanks for stopping by.

 After a three-year stint doing environmental consulting in the San Francisco Bay Area I moved to Seattle for graduate work at University of Washington's School of Aquatic and Fishery Sciences, where I received my MS and PhD degrees.
 I then spent a year as a National Research Council postdoc at NOAA's Northwest Fisheries Science Center.

-In my free time I like to swim (in the pool and open water); attempt to grow my own vegetables; do sewing projects; hang out with friends, my husband Sam, and my dog Lulu; and be outside.
+In my free time I like to swim (in the pool and open water); attempt to grow my own vegetables; do sewing projects; hang out with friends, my husband Sam, my son Morrik (born July 2013), and my dog Lulu; and be outside.

 Please click here for my CV.